On volumes and filling collections of multicurves: Bounds for unstratifiable pairs and proof of Theorem

 The following is just a reformulation of some previously proven results:

-\bcor Let $S=S_g$ be a closed surface and $\alpha,\beta$ a pair of filling closed curves in minimal position.
-Then, there exists $N=N(g)$ such that there are at most $N$ non-square complementary region $D_i$, there exists a vector field $X$ on $S$ with one singularity $x_i$ in each $D_i$ and such that: \begin{itemize} \item $\abs{ind_{x_i}(X)}=\frac{n_i}2-2$ for $n_i$ the number of sides of $D_i$; \item $\dot\alpha$ is parallel to $X$ and $\dot\beta$ is orthogonal to $X$. \end{itemize} \ecor \bpf The bound on the number of regions comes from Lemma \ref{pair-punc}.
-The required vector field comes from the construction in Lemma \ref{pucture-strat} and \ref{pair-punc}. \epf
+\bcor Let $\alpha,\beta$ be a filling pair of multicurves in minimal position on a $\Sigma_{g,0}$.
+Then the number of non-square complementary regions $D_i$ is bounded in terms of $g$ and there exists a vector field $X$ on $\Sigma_{g,0}$ with a single singularity $x_i$ in each $D_i$ such that: \begin{itemize} \item $\abs{ind_{x_i}(X)}= (n_i/2)-2$ for $n_i$ the number of sides of $D_i$; \item $\hat\alpha$ is parallel to $X$ and $\hat\beta$ is orthogonal to $X$. \end{itemize} \ecor \bpf The bound on the number of regions comes from Corollary \ref{pair-punc}.
+The required vector field comes from the construction in Lemma \ref{pucture-strat} and Corollary \ref{pair-punc}. \epf

 We now adapt Canary's interpolation Theorem \cite{Ca1996} and some of Brock's results \cite{Bro01} to our setting.
 To do so we will replace the technology of simplicial hyperbolic surfaces with \emph{collapsed simplicial ruled surfaces} (CSRS) developed in \cite[Section 5]{BS2017}.
-We will need to use a mild generalisations of CSRS, specifically we will need to adapt it to surfaces $f:S_{g,k}\rar N$ with $k$-boundary components that will correspond to funnels in $N$.
-Moreover, in our special setting we will have that geodesics $\Gamma$ corresponding to $\partial S_{g,k}$ will be on the boundary of the convex core $\partial CC(N)$.
+We will need to use a mild generalisations of CSRS, specifically we will need to adapt it to surfaces $f:S_{g,k}\rar M$ with $k$-boundary components that will correspond to funnels in $M$.
+Moreover, in our special setting we will have that geodesics $\Upsilon$ corresponding to $\partial S_{g,k}$ will be on the boundary of the convex core $\partial CC(M)$.

-\bdefi Given a hyperbolic 3-manifold $N\cong S_{g,n}\times\mathbb R$ we say that a proper $\pi_1$-injective map $f:S_{k,m}\rar N$ is \emph{type preserving} if it maps cusps of $S_{k,m}$ to parabolic cusps or geometrically finite funnels of $N$. \edefi
+\bdefi Given a hyperbolic 3-manifold $M\cong S_{g,n}\times\mathbb R$ we say that a proper $\pi_1$-injective map $f:S_{k,m}\rar M$ is \emph{type preserving} if it maps cusps of $S_{k,m}$ to parabolic cusps or geometrically finite funnels of $M$. \edefi